Erosion Control Regulations

 On April 12, 2012, the City of Champaign passed an ordinance that established a stormwater utility fee.
 This is a fee that all Champaign properties owners will pay for City stormwater management services.

-If you have questions after perusing the stormwater utility fee webpages, please contact us at 217.403.4700 and we will be happy to assist you.
+If you have questions after perusing the stormwater utility fee webpage, please contact us at 217.403.4700 and we will be happy to assist you.

 What is a stormwater utility fee?